nazarewk/url-shortener-tech-test/README.md

     - [x] run your project
     - [x] test your project
 4. [x] Share the repository URL with the hiring team or interviewer.

-## TODOs

-- [ ] confirm it works with multiple workers and separate instances